 Priory offers the whole range of interventions and therapies needed to make a strong and lasting recovery from addiction.
 Our specialists are experts in assessing, recognising, and treating dual diagnoses, and provide the tools our patients need to lead a happier and more fulfilling life.

 The Manor Clinic, based in Southampton, is an example of a Priory facility that provides such care.
 The Manor Clinic not only offers a full inpatient addiction programme, which includes medically supervised detoxification, but also recognises that recovery is a long-term project and provides follow up after care for life.

 Other Priory facilities that provide this service include The Priory Hospitals Altrincham, Bristol, Chelmsford, Glasgow, Hayes Grove, Roehampton, North London, Woking and Life Works.
-We also have a nationwide network of outpatient Wellbeing Centres which include Aberdeen, Birmingham, Canterbury, Edinburgh, Fenchurch Street, Manchester, Norwich, Oxford and Southampton.
+We also have a nationwide network of outpatient Wellbeing Centres which include Aberdeen, Birmingham, Canterbury, Edinburgh, Fenchurch Street, Manchester, Oxford and Southampton.